eugenetriguba/config-file/README.md

 ### Setting up ConfigFile

 To use the package, we import in the `ConfigFile` object.
+This object is the only thing considered to be part of the public API.

 We can set it up by giving it a string or `pathlib.Path` as the argument.
 Any home tildes `~` in the string or `Path` are recognized and converted